 Bruce was influenced by the Prairie Style of his fellow architects, Frank Lloyd Wright and Louis Sullivan, as well as by the Catalan Modernist architect Antoni Gaudí, and the French composer Claude Debussy.

-You can see more of my photos of Boston Avenue Methodist Church and other art deco buildings of Tulsa in my post on Downtown Tulsa’s Modern Architecture.
+You can see more art deco buildings of Tulsa in my post on Downtown Tulsa’s Modern Architecture.